 Plasmid library containing > 300 million DNA elements

 In step 2, the plasmid library is transfected into a cell type of interest.
 DNA elements containing promoters or enhancers will transcribe the barcode which can now be detected in the RNA by high-throughput sequencing.
 By comparing these barcode frequencies with the frequencies in the plasmid library, a quantitative map of promoter and enhancer activity can be constructed for the human genome.

-Transfection plasmid library into ~1*10
+Transfection plasmid library into ~1*10 cells